 Introduction of Financial Assets

-Financial assets are those assets of an entity that derives its value from the contractual rights or an underlying asset and it includes only those assets which have some worth so as to exchange the same in order to settle financial obligations or to settle an entity’s own equity instruments or a right to receive a financial asset from another entity or it may include cash.
+Financial assets are those of an entity that derives their value from the contractual rights or an underlying asset.
+It includes only those assets with some worth to exchange the same to settle financial obligations or to settle an entity’s equity instruments or a right to receive a financial asset from another entity, or it may include cash.

 Explanation

-- Before knowing what is “financial asset”, let’s understand the meaning of a financial instrument.
-A financial instrument is a contract that results in the financial asset for one entity and a financial liability or an equity instrument for another entity (so it goes vice versa). for example, Mr. a Is a debtor for apple inc; likewise, apple inc is the creditor for Mr. a.
-Mr. John is an investor in domino. from the point of view of Mr. a, he holds the financial asset of dominos and from the point of view of domino’s, Mr. a is a shareholder holding equity instrument.
+- Before knowing what “financial asset” means, let’s understand a financial instrument’s meaning.
+A financial instrument is a contract that results in the financial asset for one entity and a financial liability or an equity instrument for another entity (so it goes vice versa).
+For example, Mr. A Is a debtor for Apple inc; likewise, apple inc is the creditor for Mr. A. Mr. John is an investor in Domino.
+From the point of view of Mr. A, he holds the financial asset of Domino, and from the point of view of Domino’s, Mr. A is a shareholder holding an equity instrument.

-- Financial assets are liquid assets such as stocks, bonds, cash balance, bank balance, deposits with banks, mutual fund investments, investment in equity instruments of another company, etc.
+- Financial assets are liquid assets such as stocks, bonds, cash balance, bank balance, deposits with banks, mutual fund investments, investments in equity instruments of another company, etc.

-- Financial Assets may or may not have a physical form. like in the case of bank balance, it is not physical form but in cash, it has a physical form.
+- Financial Assets may or may not have a physical form.
+Like in the case of bank balance, it is not in physical form, but in cash, it has a physical form.

-- Even though few financial assets have no physical form, IRS requires to report both financial & real assets as tangible assets only from a tax perspective.
+- Even though few financial assets have no physical form, IRS requires reporting both financial & real assets as tangible assets only from a tax perspective.

 Examples of Financial Assets

-As EXPLAINED ABOVe, We will take different examples to cover up the different aspects of financial assets.
+As EXPLAINED ABOVe, We will take different examples to cover the different aspects of financial assets.

 Example #1

-Say a company has entered into an agreement to purchase a financial asset for $ 1200 which is the fair value as of the date of agreement I.E. 30th December 2019.
-The balance sheet date falls at 31st December 2019 at which the fair value is $ 1240.
+Say a company has entered into an agreement to purchase a financial asset for $ 1200, which is the fair value as of the date of agreement I.E. 30th December 2019.
+The balance sheet date falls on 31st December 2019, at which the fair value is $ 1240.
 The payment same is made on 4th January 2020.
 We will record the financial asset at amortized cost.

 Solution: